Husky110/PSHandHistoryManager/README.md

 This fake-player has a randomized name, so noone can make himself undetectable by using the fake-playername as accountname.

 ## Why is the program OpenSource and free?
-It came to my mind to monetarize this tool, but if PokerStars is not willing to help me here (see "What is the roadmap?")
-I will need the community.
+It came to my mind to monetarize this tool, and since PokerStars is not willing to help processing their files, I will need the community.
 Besides that, it looks like cheating to me that some people have access to an advantage, which other people don't have.
 And I want this tool to be evaluated and allowed by PokerStars.